 Subtitle III, Chapter 29 provides for the establishment of the Commission on Local Government, which became a part of DHCD in 2003.
 The Commission has various powers and duties relating to the review and analysis of boundary adjustments (e.g., annexation), changes of status (e.g., reversion to town), and certain other voluntary intergovernmental agreements.
 Under the provisions of Title 30, Chapter 1, the Commission also analyzes and prepares fiscal estimates for proposed legislation that would result in additional expenditures or reduction of revenues for local governments.
-The Commission submits these estimates to the General Assembly, and the estimates are made available to the public on the Legislative Information System (LIS).
+The Commission submits these estimates to the General Assembly, which makes them available to the public via the Legislative Information System (LIS).